worldline/code-quality-workshop/dvd-store/instructions/Session-timetable.md

 ### 2h15-2h30 : Requirements will be given... let the fun begin !

-Each team will then create his own branch ( `kata_YYYYMMDD_groupX` ) from `workshop/step0-initial-state` and work on it.
+Each team will then create his own branch ( `workshop_YYYYMMDD_groupX` ) from `master` and work on this branch.

-Teams may decide how they will work ( pair programming ? parallel programming ? story separated ? unit-tests ? screen-share ?
-CodeWithMe Plugin ?
-Cool team name ?
-Coffee break ?)
+Teams may decide how they will work ( pair programming ? commit frequency ? parallel programming ? story separated ? unit-tests ? screen-share ?
+CodeWithMe plugin ? cool team name ? coffee break ? what do you want on your pizza ?)

-The objective is to implement the given requirements and leverage the overall quality.
+The objective is to implement the given requirements and leverage the overall quality, and to share with your team.
 Best effort strategy.

-### 15 minutes end session
+###  Debrief session

 Don't forget to commit changes and push your branches !
+Your code will be reviewed by your peers !

 Quick debriefing, poll to gather feedbacks, feelings and improvements.